stardust5555/Bug-Tracker/README.md

-# Bug-Tracker
+# Bug Tracker!

-Bug Tracker to keep track of bugs in my projects.
-Creating this app to practice Typescript and Jest unit testing.
+This is a bug tracker so that I can keep track of bugs throughout my projects.

+## Learning Points
+- Typescript
+- Jest unit testing